-If you are interested in being more self-sufficient, to have nutritious food at the ready, reduce your food bill or just want to save the extras from the garden this year, there are simple ways to preserve many different crops from the garden: freezing, drying, canning, and pickling.
+If you are interested in being more self-sufficient, to have nutritious food at the ready, reduce your food bill or just want to save the extras from the garden this year, there are simple ways to preserve many different vegetables from the garden: freezing, drying, canning, and pickling.

 I only do canning of high acid vegetables like tomatoes or pickling so only a large pot is needed.
 If you decide to can low acid vegetables, then a high pressure canner is needed.
 See a few of my favorite sites and resources for canning.

-Spring Crops for a Food Preservation Garden
+Spring Food in a Preservation Garden

-Crops that are easy to put away for year-round eating include beets, basil, broccoli, cabbage, carrots, cucumbers, eggplant, garlic, green beans, greens, herbs, onions, peas and snow peas, peppers, tomatoes and squash.
+Vegetables that are easy to put away for year-round eating include beets, basil, broccoli, cabbage, carrots, cucumbers, eggplant, garlic, green beans, greens, herbs, onions, peas and snow peas, peppers, tomatoes and squash.

 The easiest to start with are herbs.
 Spices are very expensive in the store.
 Herbs are carefree and produce alot that can be dried or frozen to use year round.
 My two favorites are making pesto from basil (Basil basics-harvesting, preserving, growing basil) and using a variety of dried herbs to make my own "Herbes de Provence" that I add to almost every dish.
 Because many kitchen herbs used in North America are from the Mediterranean region, they thrive in mediocre soil and dry conditions.